devoopes/defcon26-meow/addon/README.md

 Open KiCad and create a new project.
 A blank layout and schematic will be created when you create the project.

 2. Open Schematic
 There are many ways to do this.
-Youcan:
+You can:

 - Double-click the .sch file
 - Click the Eeschema Launcher shortcut